Diversity, Equity, & Inclusion Statement

-The Bodega Diversity Committee created this statement with input from the broader BML/BMR community.
+The Bodega Diversity, Equity, and Inclusion Committee created this statement with input from the broader BML/BMR community.
 It will be updated annually each spring with community input.
-This version was updated on 18 June 2019.
+This version was updated on Oct.
+16, 2020.

 - UC Davis Principles of Community

-The Bodega Diversity Committee consists of volunteers from BML and BMR who are committed to improving diversity, equity, and inclusion in the BML/BMR community.
-Comments or suggestions for the committee can be made by emailing co-chairs Kristin Aquilino and Benjamin Rubinoff or by using the Committee's anonymous digital suggestion box.
+The Bodega Diversity, Equity, and Inclusion Committee consists of volunteers from BML and BMR who are committed to improving diversity, equity, and inclusion in the BML/BMR community.
+Comments or suggestions for the committee can be made by emailing co-chairs Luis Morales and Suzanne Olyarnik.

-If any action by a member of the BML/BMR community is discriminatory or shows disrespect, the action can be brought to the attention of BML or BMR administration, a member of the Diversity Committee, or a trusted colleague.
-Such actions can also be reported to the University.
+If any action by a member of the BML/BMR community is discriminatory or shows disrespect, the action can be reported to the University.
 Find out more about UC Davis efforts and resources related to diversity, equity, and inclusion.